mattbriggs/pdf-link-checker/README.md

     - PDF page number
     - URI checked
     - Response code.
 You can find more information about response codes at [List of HTTP status codes](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes).
+    - Error information for requests that fail.

     The script will produce an "NA" rather than a response code for URIs that timeout after five seconds.
 The script will display the capture and display the error code in the terminal.

 5. When the script is done, it saves the result to the pathname an filename that you indicated.
+You can open the CSV in Microsoft Excel.